luslab/oz-bulk-rnaseq/H. Differential Expression.md

 5. Filter low count reads out
 6. Normalise between samples using Limma

-Below are alternative options to run this analysis using DESeq2 or EdgeR
+**Below are alternative options to run this analysis using DESeq2, EdgeR and Ballgown.**

 # DESeq2